Chicago police shot: Officer injured in Englewood shooting to be released from hospital; man charged

-More than 100 CPD officers huddled, then suddenly dispersed with word that their most recently injured colleague wasn't ready to be released on Tuesday.

-Fraternal Order of Police President John Catanzara said Officer Erik Moreno "was really hoping to go home" but "got light-headed" and was "going to have to stay for some more tests."
-CPD Deputy Director Tom Ahern said Moreno is expected to be released from the hospital Wednesday afternoon.
+Officer Erik Moreno was expected to leave the hospital Wednesday, but had to stay longer.
+Fraternal Order of Police President John Catanzara said Moreno "was really hoping to go home" but "got light-headed" and was "going to have to stay for some more tests."

 Officers returned fire and both Moreno and Halsey were wounded, police said.